There Are Two Kinds of People in the World

 - In The Manchurian Candidate these are "Those that enter a room and turn the television set on, and those that enter a room and turn the television set off."

-- Five Hundred Days Of Summer : "There's only two kinds of people in the word.
+- (500) Days of Summer : "There's only two kinds of people in the word.
 There's women.
 And there's men.

 - The Boondock Saints 2: All Saints Day: Rocco tells us that there are "talkers" and "do-er's", and that "it's the do-er's that change this world."